-Zone-to-zone standards include a 5-ft. setback and Type A screening requirement between the proposed parking area and the CO zoned parcel to the north, the CR-zoned properties to the south, and the MU-I zoned property to the east.
+Zone-to-zone standards include a 5-ft. setback and Type A screening requirement between the proposed parking area on Parcel 1 and the MU-I zoned parcel to the north, the CR-zoned properties to the south, and the MU-I zoned property to the east.
 The P zoned parcel to the west requires a Type C screening requirement.
 The attached Planting Plan demonstrates that the required setback and landscaping is provided in accordance with City standards (see Exhibit 4).